Lucas-Prates/blockcpd/README.md

 penalization constant lambda is constructed, and then we try to visually select a value in which the curve “flats out” after it.

-The package provides the `elbow_plot` function which constructs the plot given the data set and model arguments.
-The model arguments must be passed as a list, and the constant value should *not* be included.
+The package provides the `select_frv` function.
+The first function uses a methodology similar to the described above in order to observe how the estimated number of change-points vary with the penalization constant.
+The main advantage is that it provides an automatic suggestion for the best regularization constant, number of change-points and model.
+Optionally, the user can call the `plot` function on its output in order to do graphical inspection.

 ``` r
   model_args = list(family = "exponential") # do not include lambda!